Fori Nehru: Wife of an Indian official

-Throughout her husband's career, she accompanied him in his posts as governor of several parts of East India including Assam, Nagaland Manipur, Tripura and Meghalaya.
+Throughout her husband's career, Nehru accompanied him in his posts as governor of several parts of East India including Assam, Nagaland Manipur, Tripura and Meghalaya.
 After time in London as high commissioner there, he was appointed governor of Jammu and Kashmir and then Gujarat, and later worked with the United Nations.

 An advocate of the rhythm method of contraception, she approached Margaret Sanger in 1952, to ask for assistance to the Family Planning Association of India.
 On 22 March 1965, after Sanger's death, she addressed an audience of 1,000 at a ceremonial dinner in her honour, describing Sanger as "single-handedly carried the torch of responsible motherhood".

 Between 1958 and 1968, as the wife of India's ambassador to the US, Nehru would act as hostess.
 In one memoir, Marian Cannon Schlesinger called her more Indian than the Indians.
 She was noted to speak a high standard of Hindi and for always wearing a saree.
 Lady Bird Johnson noted in her diaries that when she accompanied President Lyndon B. Johnson, Nehru and her husband to a memorial for Jawaharlal Nehru at the Washington National Cathedral in the summer of 1964, she was most moved by the grief expressed by Nehru, "not Indian at all, Hungarian".
 In 1966, she hosted a dinner "that would break the ice" between then Prime Minister of India, Indira Gandhi, and US President Johnson.

 When her husband was posted as governor of Assam, she contributed to assisting with the supervision of refugees in Bengal during the 1971 war.
 In his autobiography, Jayanta Bagchi, who was awarded the Padma Sri for his services in the relief effort of Bengali refugees said that Nehru "helped me a lot in relief matters and also civil defence matters and whenever I had a problem, I went to her".
 According to him, the story of the efforts in the relief operations is incomplete without mentioning her.
 When in Kashmir, she led the province's family planning association and in setting up schools for Buddhist children.